Analysis | Trump and Birx claim U.S. has one of the lowest coronavirus mortality rates in the world. Here’s what the data show.

 “Remember that: On a per capita basis, our mortality rate is far lower than other nations of Western Europe, with the lone exception of possibly Germany,” Trump said.
 “This includes the U.K., Switzerland, Belgium, the Netherlands, Italy, France.
 Spain, for example, has a mortality rate that is nearly four times that of the United States, but you don’t hear that.
 You hear we have more death.
 But we’re much bigger countries than any of those countries by far.”

 That’s an important point.
-But to say our overall mortality rate is one of the lowest in the world isn’t quite right.
+But to say that the overall U.S. mortality rate is one of the lowest in the world isn’t quite right.